okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `wildcard_redirect` - (Optional) *Early Access Property*.
 Indicates if the client is allowed to use wildcard matching of `redirect_uris`.
 Valid values: `"DISABLED"`, `"SUBDOMAIN"`.
 Default value is `"DISABLED"`.

-- `authentication_policy` - (Optional) The ID of the associated `app_signon_policy`.
-If this property is removed from the application the `default` sign-on-policy will be associated with this application.

 ## Attributes Reference

+- `client_id` - The client ID of the application.

+- `client_secret` - The client secret of the application.
+See: https://developer.okta.com/docs/reference/api/apps/#oauth-credential-object

 - `id` - ID of the application.

+- `logo_url` - Direct link of application logo.

 - `name` - Name assigned to the application by Okta.

 - `sign_on_mode` - Sign-on mode of application.

-- `client_id` - The client ID of the application.

-- `client_secret` - The client secret of the application.

-- `logo_url` - Direct link of application logo.

 ## Timeouts